Skip to Content

 • Polyester Stuffing (you could also use an old t-shirt, stuffing from an old pillow – anything that’s soft and fluffy)

-• Driftwood or tree branch, 4” long x 3” circumference (No driftwood or branches?
-Consider using a cut dowel instead.)
+• Driftwood or tree branch, 4” long x 3” circumference (a cut dowel also works)

 • Rubber band